-Students are encouraged to drop-in to Student Services to receive impartial, high quality advice and guidance with the option to book a confidential, one-to-one appointment if required.
-Our advisers will work with the student to develop their own individual action plan that can be accessed throughout the year, creating and completing challenging actions that will help move their lives and careers forward.
+All students can drop-in to Student Services to receive impartial, high quality advice and guidance with the option to book a confidential, one-to-one appointment if required.
+Advisers will guide students through these appointments to develop their own individual action plan that can be accessed throughout the year, creating and completing challenging actions that will help move their lives and careers forward.

 - Parents’ Advice Event

 If you have any question or need any further information please contact us at firstname.lastname@example.org.

 Students will have access to a wide range of extra-curricular activities, across the year that will help develop a broad set of skills.
 Activities include; Learner voice, tutorials, Student development days, inspiring talks, enterprise activity, sports clubs, gaming club, Duke of Edinburgh Awards, international trips (including Florida, Thailand, Los Angeles, ski-ing), debating club and much more.
 These opportunities help students to gain confidence, develop skills for the future, create long lasting friendships and supports their well being.

 Embedded within their studies, students will have access to a range of tutorials tailored to their needs, based on an initial audit of their individual skills.
 We have open days, visits from employers, visits from Universities and guest speakers who will inspire students and provide insights into the world of work, entrepreneurship and University-level study.
 We also actively arrange work experience placements and volunteering opportunities to give a taste of the workplace and arrange competitions and contests to allow students to put their skills and knowledge to the test with nationally-recognised experts in their field.

 OUR UNIVERSITY AND ADULT LEARNING CAREERS PROGRAMME